-Whenever I’m on a trip in a new city like Toronto I always go looking for the nicest concept stores.
-I just love to look around in these trendy stores where they sell almost everything.
-Will I discover new brands that aren’t being sold yet in Amsterdam?
-Will I find the perfect souvenir to bring back home?
-Or just stroll around and get inspired.
-In Toronto you can find lots of cute stores and there are a couple of streets where you’ll find lots of them together.
-Make sure to not skip Queen West Street (at the height of the Drake Hotel), Dundas Street and Ossington Street.
-You’ll find lots of boutiques here that often also sell items by local designers.
-In this blog I’ve lined up my favourite concept stores in Toronto for you!
+Whenever I travel to a new city like Toronto, I always look for the best concept stores.
+I love browsing these trendy shops where they sell all sorts of things.
+Will I discover new brands that aren't sold in Amsterdam yet?
+Will I find the perfect souvenir to take home?
+Or just browse and get inspired.
+Toronto has many great shops, and there are a few streets where you'll find them all.
+Don't miss Queen Street West (near the Drake Hotel), Dundas Street, and Ossington Street.
+Here you'll find numerous boutiques that often sell items from local designers.
+In this blog post, I've listed my favorite concept stores in Toronto!

-Drake General Store: This stores actually belongs to the Drake Hotel by the same name, that as I’m writing this blog is the trendiest hotel of the city.
-The Drake General Store offers a decent curatedcollection of living accessories, gadgets you didn’t even know you wanted and great items for on your trip.
-Make sure to pay a visit when you’re on Queen West Street!
-Tip: this store has several establishments in the city.
+Drake General Store: This store is part of the Drake Hotel of the same name, which, as I write this blog, is the city's hippest hotel.
+At the Drake General Store, you'll find a well-curated collection of home accessories, gadgets you never knew you wanted, and fun travel items.
+Definitely pop in if you're on Queen West Street!
+Tip: this store has several locations throughout the city.

 1151 Queen St W, Toronto, Canada – drakegeneralstore.ca

-TDM: In the giant hall that says TDM in capital letters you can find several small designers under one roof.
-It stands for Torondo Designer Market and it’s kind of an indoor market with fixed stands where they sell all sorts of things by local designers.
+TDM: In the enormous hall with the word "TDM" written above it in bold letters, you'll find several small designers under one roof.
+This stands for Toronto Designer Market, and it's a kind of indoor market with permanent stalls selling all sorts of things from young local designers.
 From vintage to locally made beauty products and art.
-Very fun to look around when you’re in the Parkdale neighbourhood!
+It's a fun place to browse if you're in the Parkdale neighborhood!

 1605 Queen St W, Toronto, Canada – torontodesignersmarket.com